drewsilcock/silcock-dev/src/content/blog/how-postgres-stores-data-on-disk.md

 To start things off, I'm going to discuss how Postgres actually stores data on disk.
 I mean, it's all just files, right?

-## Ok, so what does a nice fresh Postgres install look like
+## Loading a nice fresh Postgres install

 Postgres stores all its data in a directory sensibly called `/var/lib/postgresql/data` [^1] .
 Let's spin up an empty Postgres installation with Docker and mount the data directory in a local folder so that we can see what's going on in there.
 (Feel free to follow along and explore the files for yourself!)